MystenLabs/sui/external-crates/move/documentation/book/src/constants.md

 const SQUARE: u8 = BASE * BASE;
 ```

-Note though, that any cycle in the constant definitions will result in an error.
+Note though, that any cycle in the constant definitions results in an error.

 ```move
 const A: u16 = B + 1;